prantlf/jsonlint/README.md

     -E, --extensions [ext]       file extensions to process for directory walk (default: ["json","JSON"])
     -i, --in-place               overwrite the input files
-    -k, --check                  check that the input is equal to the output -t, --indent [num|char]      number of spaces or specific characters to use for indentation (default: 2)
+    -j, --diff                   print difference instead of writing the output -k, --check                  check that the input is equal to the output -t, --indent [num|char]      number of spaces or specific characters to use for indentation (default: 2)